City of Osmio

 Cookies

-A cookie is a string of information that a website stores on a visitor's computer, and which the visitor’s browser provides to the website each time the visitor returns.
-As a member enterprise of The Authenticity Alliance, we use such persistent cookies only in cases where you explicitly authorize us to do so.
-Without such authorization from you, only session cookies that do not persist after your visit to the website will be used, in order to facilitate continuity within the visit.
+A persistent cookie is one such string which the visitor’s browser provides to the website each time the visitor returns.
+As a member Enterprise of The Authenticity Institute, we use such persistent cookies only in cases where you explicitly authorize us to do so.
+Without such authorization from you, only session cookies which do not persist after your visit to the website, will be used, in order to facilitate continuity within the visit.

 Business Transfers